grpc/proposal/L105-python-expose-new-error-types.md

 ## Proposal

-Add SyncAbortError and SyncBaseError in public API.
+Add AbortError and BaseError in public API.

 ## Rationale

 The Async API [has similar errors](https://github.com/grpc/grpc/blob/v1.57.x/src/python/grpcio/grpc/aio/__init__.py#L23,L24).
+We're refactoring code so those errors will also be used in Sync API.
 Adding them to the Sync API will help us keep the two stacks in sync and allow users of the Sync implementation to catch and handle aborts.

 ## Implementation